xinzhan/core-services.en/help/interface/admin-getting-started/admin-tool-experience-cloud.md

 index: yes
 ---

-# Experience Cloud Admin Tool
+# View Experience Cloud users in the Admin Tool

-The Experience Cloud Admin Tool enables administrators to view a sortable and filterable list of all Experience Cloud users.
-Each user detail page contains important details about a user’s product access, roles, and last accessed information.
+Administrators can view a sortable and filterable list of all Experience Cloud users and their details in the Admin Tool.
+User details include a user’s product access, roles, and last accessed information. (**Note:** User and product management is configured in the [Admin Console](admin-getting-started.md).)

 1. Log in to `https://experience.adobe.com/.`

    ![](assets/admin-tool.png)

 1. From the Experience Cloud Home, click **[!UICONTROL Admin Tool.]**

     (Alternatively, in the home page URL you can replace _home_ with _admin._)